morgo/tidb-operator/docs/google-kubernetes-tutorial.md

 This could take more than a minute to complete.
 Now is a good time to do some stretches and refill your beverage.

-When the Kubernetes cluster is completed, default gcloud to use it.
+When the cluster is completed, default gcloud to use it.

 	gcloud config set container/cluster tidb

 ## Running TiDB

-Now we have a Kubernetes cluster!
+Now we have a cluster!
 Verify that kubectl can connect to it and that it has three machines running.

 	kubectl get nodes